-Participation Issue Points deducted per instance Leaving early Being improperly attired (see Dress Code) Using a mobile device / phone / computer, unless specifically authorized to do so Being unprepared (e.g., demonstrates ignorance of the session's activities, requires significant prompting to get started, etc.) 2 Each unexcused absence from a mandatory event (arrival later than 10 minutes after the start of a session will be considered an absence) 5 Being unengaged (e.g., stand-offish, non-participatory, uncooperative, disdainful, etc.) Being uncooperative or disruptive to the learning environment Being judgmental or disrespectful of faculty, staff, or peers 10 Missing an OSCE or Standardized Patient encounter without an excused absence (will also result in failure of the missed event) 20
+Participation Issue Points deducted per instance Leaving early 2 Being improperly attired (see Dress Code) Using a mobile device / phone / computer, unless specifically authorized to do so Being unprepared (e.g., demonstrates ignorance of the session's activities, requires significant prompting to get started, etc.) Each unexcused absence from a mandatory event 5 (Arrival after start of a session will be considered an absence unless an excused absence is obtained) Being unengaged (e.g., stand-offish, non-participatory, 10 uncooperative, disdainful, etc.) Being uncooperative or disruptive to the learning environment Being judgmental or disrespectful of faculty, staff, or peers Missing an OSCE or Standardized Patient encounter without an 20 excused absence (will also result in failure of the missed event)